awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/example-keystore.md

    git clone https://github.com/aws-samples/amazon-kinesis-data-analytics-java-examples
    ```

-1. The application code is located in the `amazon-kinesis-data-analytics-java-examples/CustomKeystore/KDAFlinkStreamingJob.java` and `CustomFlinkKafkaConsumer.java` files\.
-You can examine the code to familiarize yourself with the structure of Kinesis Data Analytics for Apache Flink application code\.
+1. The application code is located in the `amazon-kinesis-data-analytics-java-examples/CustomKeystore`\.
+You can examine the code to familiarize yourself with the structure of Amazon Kinesis Data Analytics for Apache Flink code\.

 1. Use either the command line Maven tool or your preferred development environment to create the JAR file\.
 To compile the JAR file using the command line Maven tool, enter the following:

    ```
-   mvn package -Dflink.version=1.13.2
+   mvn package -Dflink.version=1.15.2
    ```

    If the build is successful, the following file is created: